firzad/COMP6771-Word-Ladder/README.md

     <b>clang-format</b><br />
     In your project folder, run the following commands on all C++ files you submit:<br />
     <code>$ git clang-format-11 -style=file -i /path/to/file.cpp</code>
-    If the program outputs nothing (i.e. is linted dorrectly), you will receive full marks for this section (5%)
+    If the program outputs nothing (i.e. is linted correctly), you will receive full marks for this section (5%)
   </tr>
 </table>